opensauce17/aws_inventory_application_versions/README.md

-# aws_inventory_application_versions
+# AWS Inventory Checker

-This script automates the process of checking for a specific software package across all your EC2 instances in different regions and creates a CSV report summarising the findings.
+This Python script checks the inventory of your AWS EC2 instances across multiple regions to determine if the "xz-utils" package is installed.
+It then generates a CSV report with the results.

+Prerequisites
+Python 3.x installed on your system
+AWS CLI configured with appropriate access credentials Boto3 library installed (pip install boto3)